 After disclosing a condition, individuals will be advised of the options to consider in managing their condition while in Australia.
 Disclosure is encouraged for the purposes of developing a support plan.
 Any personal information provided is protected by the Australian Privacy Act and will not be shared without consent.
 For more information, visit HIV-and-Australia-Awards

-Successful candidates of an Australia Award – Africa Masters Scholarship are able to apply for their spouse and children to join them in Australia by applying for dependent visas.
-This is normally only possible after arriving in Australia following commencement of the course and with the approval of the University.
+Successful candidates are able to apply for their spouse and children to join them in Australia by applying for dependent visas.
+This is normally only possible after arriving in Australia following commencement of their scholarship and with the approval of the university.
 The process will be explained at the pre-departure briefing.
-Post-Doctoral Fellows can also apply for their spouse and children to join them.

-It is important to note that Australia Awards – Africa does not provide any additional financial support for one’s family to travel to or live in Australia.
+It is important to note that Australia Awards does not provide any additional financial support for one’s family to travel to or live in Australia.

-Short Course Awardees cannot apply for a visa for their dependents.
+Australia Awards Short Course participants cannot apply for a visa for their dependents.

-Masters Scholars are required to attend a Pre-Departure briefing, usually held in October of the year before they go to Australia.
+Australia Awards scholars are required to attend a pre-departure briefing, held at least six weeks before going to Australia.
 This briefing provides essential information and advice about living and studying in Australia.
 These events are held in a number of locations across Africa.
 The program will cover the cost of one’s attendance if the event is not held in one’s home city.
 Spouses are encouraged to attend the pre-departure briefings.
 However, this will be at their own cost.

-Short Course Awardees and Post-Doctoral Fellows are encouraged to read all the pre-departure material that they are sent by the training provider, research host institution in Australia or Palladium.
+Australia Awards Short Course participants are encouraged to read all the pre-departure material that they are sent by the training provider, research host institution in Australia or Palladium.

 In addition, scholars are encouraged to conduct their own research on life in Australia.
 Please visit the ‘Life in Australia’ section of the Study in Australia website for some useful information that may assist you with your research.